Airlines avoid parts of Iran-controlled airspace after U.S. regulator's order

 In July 2014, Malaysia Airlines Flight MH17 was shot down by a missile over Ukraine, killing all 298 on board, prompting carriers to take more steps to uncover threats to their planes.

+But concerns persist over inadequate government intelligence sharing and a reluctance by countries involved in conflicts to divulge information or sacrifice overflight fees by closing their skies, according to safety experts.

-The U.S. bar does not apply to airlines from other countries, but OPSGROUP, which provides guidance to operators, said carriers globally would take it into consideration.
+The U.S. ban does not apply to airlines from other countries, but OPSGROUP, which provides guidance to operators, said carriers globally would take it into consideration.

 “Since MH17, all countries rely on advice from the U.S., the U.K., France and Germany to highlight airspace risk,” it said.

-“The threat of a civil aircraft shootdown in southern Iran is real.”
+“The threat of a civil aircraft shootdown in southern Iran is real,” it added.

+Restricting airspace complicates airline efforts to keep routes running in a region where airspace is already congested, in part due to ongoing conflicts which have made it unsafe to fly over some countries.

-At 0640 GMT on Friday, flight tracking website Flightradar24 showed flights of Qatar Airways and Emirates in the area barred to U.S. carriers.
-The two airlines did not immediately respond to a request for comment outside business hours.
+At 0820 GMT on Friday, flight tracking website Flightradar24 showed Qatar Airways flights in the area barred to U.S. carriers.

+On Monday, before the drone was shot down, Qatar Airways Chief Executive Akbar al-Baker told Reuters the airline “has a very robust plan B for any eventualities, including if there is a conflict in our region.”

+Qatar Airways did not respond immediately to a request for comment on Friday on whether it had introduced new measures since the drone was shot down.

 Etihad Airways, which was flying over the area earlier, according to FlightRadar24, said it was monitoring the situation and had adopted contingency plans.